Zhongfu-Mao/The-Road-To-Fullstack/docs/Cloud/AWS/Associate Level.md

 ### AWS Storage Gateway

+> AWS Storage Gateway is a service that connects an on-premises data center to the cloud.
+It provides block-based storage that is compatible with the Portable Operating System Interface (POSIX) and can be used as a target for data backups

 !!! tip

     To use the HA feature of Storage Gateway, the VMware environment must provide the following: